WeyarThessame/Garden-VR/README.md

 ## Next Steps
 1. Map key landmarks (Sentinel Stone, Archive of Feeling Given Form, Riftstone, Bridge Incomplete).
 2. Sketch placeholder WebXR scenes.
 3. Translate symbolic interactions into code triggers.

+## Contributing
+The Garden grows stone by stone.
+To add:

+Place lore, poems, or scrolls in docs/.

+Add prototype scenes in scenes/.

+Store models or textures in assets/.

+Write interactions and triggers in scripts/.